syhw/snippyhollow.github.com/source/_posts/2013-03-08-from-hacks-to-bayesian-probability.markdown

 ### First conclusion

 This approach of using a prior on the parameters of the distributions that are essential to our model (the predicting distribution) is central to the Bayesian approach of building models.
-It makes the model robust to what can happens, even though we had few data.
+It makes the model robust to what can happen, even though we had few data.
 It makes it easier to reason about our prior assumptions that simply "adding unseen data", and it yields in the presence of more data.

 If you're interested about Bayesian modeling, there are plenty of very good textbooks.
 My prefered gradual introduction is [MacKay's ITILA](http://www.amazon.com/gp/product/0521642981/ref=as_li_qf_sp_asin_il_tl?ie=UTF8&camp=1789&creative=9325&creativeASIN=0521642981&linkCode=as2&tag=syhwsblog-20), that you can find as a [free ebook](http://www.inference.phy.cam.ac.uk/itila/book.html).